Dr Dominic O'Key, Faculty of English

 I am a Teaching Associate in the Faculty of English.
 I teach modern, contemporary and postcolonial literatures and visual cultures.

-Before joining Cambridge, I held appointments as a Leverhulme Early Career Fellowship at the University of Sheffield and a Postdoctoral Research Fellowship at the University of Leeds, where I also obtained my PhD.
+Before joining Cambridge, I held appointments as a Leverhulme Early Career Fellow at the University of Sheffield and a Postdoctoral Research Fellow at the University of Leeds, where I also obtained my PhD.
 With generous Erasmus+ funding I was able to study literary theory in Berlin and, a decade later, teach contemporary literature in Stockholm.
 I am learning Hindi at SOAS.

 Research Interests

 My research spans contemporary literature, postcolonial studies and the environmental humanities.
-I have published on topics like Han Kang and the Booker International Prize, Jordan Peele's comic horror, and representations of animal testing.
 Much of my work focuses on how cultural texts compel us to think, and to think differently, about our relationship with animals.
+This focus has led me to publish on topics including contemporary literary prizes (on Han Kang's The Vegetarian and the Booker International Prize), horror cinema (on Jordan Peele's zoopolitics), and the medical humanities (on representations of multispecies reproduction, co-written with Georgia Walton).

 My first book, Creaturely Forms in Contemporary Literature: Narrating the War Against Animals, explores how writers write about the mass production, consumption and extinction of animals.
-Focusing on authors including W. G. Sebald, J. M. Coetzee and Mahasweta Devi, I read each author's distinct literary forms as narrative responses to the widespread exploitation of animal lives that undergirds modern life.
-The book therefore tracks how "the war against animals", as Jacques Derrida once named it, poses a narrative challenge for contemporary writing.
-I model a formalist practice for reading and interpreting how authors write through this form-problem.
+Focusing on authors including W. G. Sebald, J. M. Coetzee and Mahasweta Devi, I read each of their literary projects as a narrative response to the widespread exploitation of animal lives that undergirds modern life.
+The book therefore tracks how modernity's "war against animals", as Jacques Derrida once named it, poses a narrative challenge for contemporary writing.
 Creaturely Forms was shortlisted for the ASLE-UKI Book Prize and received generous reviews in journals such as Textual Practice and Studies in the Novel.

-Alongside this first book project, I have published my research in literary studies on animal narrators and literary naturalism and industrialised pig farming, in the environmental humanities on the contemporary valences of biodiversity loss, and in heritage studies on how museums curate and communicate the Sixth Extinction.
-Elsewhere, I have written "state of the field" essays about animal studies for ELN and The Year's Work in Critical and Cultural Theory.
+Alongside this first book project, I have published my research in contemporary literary studies on animal narrators and literary naturalism and industrialised pig farming, in the environmental humanities on the contemporary valences of biodiversity loss, and in heritage studies on how museums curate and communicate the Sixth Extinction.
+Elsewhere, I have had the opportunity to write "state of the field" essays about animal studies for ELN and The Year's Work in Critical and Cultural Theory.
 I also serve as an editor at the open-access journal Humanimalia.

-With Troy Vettese, I am co-editing a book for De Gruyter called Marxism and Animals: Capitalism, Socialism and the Liberation of Nature.
-With Arthur Rose and Ryan Topper, I am developing a formalist approach to postcolonial literature.
+With Troy Vettese, I am co-editing a book for De Gruyter – Marxism and Animals: Capitalism, Socialism and the Liberation of Nature – that will be the first book-length collection to bring together approaches from Marxism and animal studies.
+With Arthur Rose and Ryan Topper, I am developing a formalist approach to postcolonial literature, with publications forthcoming in journals including ELN.